Name Last modified Size

-Each kernel tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and a device tree file (.dtb) that is specific to a particular microcomputer board.
+Each kernel tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and one or more device tree files (.dtb) that are specific to particular microcomputer boards.
 Some kernel tarballs also contain one or more device tree overlay files (.dtbo) that can make small changes to the device tree at boot time.

 First, if /boot/tarballs exists, any gzip tarball files (.tgz) in it will be extracted on top of the root file system.
 Typically you would use this mechanism for customized /etc/passwd, .ssh/authorized_keys, and similiar files.